nautechsystems/nautilus_trader/docs/integrations/ib.md

 print(gateway.container.logs())
 ```

-**Note**: There are two options for supplying your credentials to the Interactive Brokers Gateway, Exec and Data clients.
-Either pass the corresponding `username` and `password` values to the config dictionaries, or
-set the following environment variables:
+**Note**: To supply credentials to the Interactive Brokers Gateway, either pass the `username` and `password` to the config dictionaries, or set the following environment variables:
 - `TWS_USERNAME`
 - `TWS_PASSWORD`

 ## Overview

-The adapter is comprised of the following major components:
+The adapter includes several major components:
-- `InteractiveBrokersClient` which uses `ibapi` to execute TWS API requests, supporting all other integration classes.
-- `HistoricInteractiveBrokersClient` which provides a straightforward way to retrieve instruments and historical bar and tick data to load into the catalog (generally for backtesting).
+- `InteractiveBrokersClient`: Executes TWS API requests using `ibapi`.
+- `HistoricInteractiveBrokersClient`: Provides methods for retrieving instruments and historical data, useful for backtesting.
-- `InteractiveBrokersInstrumentProvider` which retrieves or queries instruments for trading.
+- `InteractiveBrokersInstrumentProvider`: Retrieves or queries instruments for trading.
-- `InteractiveBrokersDataClient` which connects to the `Gateway` and streams market data for trading.
+- `InteractiveBrokersDataClient`: Connects to the Gateway for streaming market data.
-- `InteractiveBrokersExecutionClient` which retrieves account information and executes orders for trading.
+- `InteractiveBrokersExecutionClient`: Handles account information and executes trades.

 ## Instruments & Contracts

-In Interactive Brokers, the concept of a NautilusTrader `Instrument` is called a [Contract](https://interactivebrokers.github.io/tws-api/contracts.html).
-A Contract can be represented in two ways: a [basic contract](https://interactivebrokers.github.io/tws-api/classIBApi_1_1Contract.html) or a [detailed contract](https://interactivebrokers.github.io/tws-api/classIBApi_1_1ContractDetails.html), which are defined in the adapter using the classes `IBContract` and `IBContractDetails`, respectively.
-Contract details include important information like supported order types and trading hours, which aren't found in the basic contract.
-As a result, `IBContractDetails` can be converted to an `Instrument` but `IBContract` cannot.
+In IB, a NautilusTrader `Instrument` is equivalent to a Contract](https://interactivebrokers.github.io/tws-api/contracts.html).
+Contracts can be either a [basic contract](https://interactivebrokers.github.io/tws-api/classIBApi_1_1Contract.html) or a more [detailed](https://interactivebrokers.github.io/tws-api/classIBApi_1_1ContractDetails.html) version (ContractDetails).
+The adapter models these using `IBContract` and `IBContractDetails` classes.
+The latter includes critical data like order types and trading hours, which are absent in the basic contract, making `IBContractDetails` convertible to an `Instrument`, unlike IBContract.

-To find basic contract information, use the [IB Contract Information Center](https://pennies.interactivebrokers.com/cstools/contract_info/).
+To search for contract information, use the [IB Contract Information Center](https://pennies.interactivebrokers.com/cstools/contract_info/).

 Examples of `IBContracts`:
 ```
 from nautilus_trader.adapters.interactive_brokers.common import IBContract

 # Stock
 IBContract(secType='STK', exchange='SMART', primaryExchange='ARCA', symbol='SPY')